Get your home holiday-ready 🎄 SEE ALL IDEAS

 Vertical mowers are the heavy-hitters that work best for thick thatch layers, and considering how infrequently they’re used, these machines are often better rented rather than purchased.
 Here is how to use each type of dethatching tool:

 • Thatching rake: By using the same motion you would to rake leaves, the short tines and curved blades of a dethatching rake (such as TRG’s Groundskeeper II) can dig into your lawn to pull up the thatch layer.
-Our researched guide on the best dethatching rakes has a variety of excellent options.
+Our researched guide to the best dethatching rakes has a variety of excellent options.

 • Power rakes: The electric version of a dethatching rake (such as this Greenworks’ 10-amp corded dethatcher) is pushed much like a lawn mower.
 Instead of blades, a power rake has rotating tines that dig into thatch and lift it out as you push.